Raphael-Boichot/High-def-psychrometric-chart/README.md

  - The vapor pressure of water is given in Pa instead of kg per square centimeters;
  - x-axis and y-axis are othogonal now.

-The repo contains a high resolution pdf and the law res raster source files I used to draw it.
+The repo contains a high resolution pdf and the law res raster source files I used to digitalize it (it's a scan of an A3 reduction the original chart but I do not remind where I got it).
 The PNG file is just a low res preview, do not use it.
-It is meant to be printed in A3 for better reading even if A4 may be OK for students.
+The chart is meant to be printed in A3 for better reading even if A4 may be OK for students.
 The enthalpy units are in calories on purpose.

 ![](/Psychrometric_chart.png)